MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-product-pricing.md

 }
 ```

-And if the response fails, the request returns status code 400 and the body contains an [error response](inventory-resource.md#errorresponse) object that identifies the issue.
+And if the response fails, the request returns status code 400; the body contains an [error response](inventory-resource.md#errorresponse) object that identifies the issue.

 ```
 HTTP/1.1 400 Bad Request